Published by VTI Foundation, Inc.

 8.5 Conformance Claims

-Conformance claims SHALL reference a specific published version.
+Conformance claims SHALL reference a specific published version of the standard.

 Conformance SHALL NOT be claimed against unpublished or draft text unless explicitly designated as Draft Conformance.